+'''

 mary: @worker

+'''

-The above examples have also shown a dynamic reference (like dept: Dynamic reference ^department).
-Such a reference is initially NONE.
+The above examples have also shown a dynamic reference (like dept: ^department).
+Dynamic reference is initially NONE.
 A dynamic reference to instances of worker may be declared as follows:

 theForeman: ^worker

 theForeman may be assigned a reference to the object referred by mary by execution of the following imperative: